 As described in the sections above, the FL TIG conducted an OPA evaluation of each of the projects included in the reasonable range of alternatives for this RP/EA.
-All 24 of the preferred restoration alternatives are consistent with the PDARP/PEIS Restoration Goals and Types and the six OPA evaluation criteria as set forth in 990.54(a)(1)-(6).
+All 23 of the preferred restoration alternatives are consistent with the PDARP/PEIS Restoration Goals and Types and the six OPA evaluation criteria as set forth in 990.54(a)(1)-(6) and have been selected for implementation by the FL TIG.
 The four preferred P&D alternatives are intended to generate information necessary to design and implement future restoration activities.
 These projects would not directly restore natural resources or their services, but would provide information needed to effectively do so in the future.